 Photo: Karl Gabor.

-Some of our research questions are:
+Some of the research questions with the program are:

-- What institutional factors can contribute to increased intrapreneurship?
+- What institutional factors can encourage intrapreneurship?

 The program director is Lars Persson.